airbusgeo/geocube-ingester/README.md

 Geocube-Ingester is an example of automatic and parallel ingester for the [Geocube](https://github.com/airbusgeo/geocube).
 It is provided either as a generic framework for Geocube ingestion or as an example to develop new ingesters.

-It currently supports Sentinel-1 and Sentinel-2, computes Coherence, Backscatter and raw S2 bands.
+It currently supports Sentinel-1, Sentinel-2, Landsat, Airbus constellation, computes Coherence, Backscatter and raw S2 bands.
 It can be enriched with user-defined SNAP-Processing graphs, python script or commands.

 Interfaces are provided to add new sources of data or new satellites.
 See the documentation.